Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Drow Priestess Of Lolth.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/humanoid/elf
-statblock: inline
+aliases: ["Drow Priestess of Lolth"]
 ---
 # Drow Priestess of Lolth
 *Source: Monster Manual p.
-129, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh*
+129*

 Female drow with blood ties to a noble house are molded and trained from birth to become priestesses of Lolth.
 The Spider Queen doesn't allow male drow to hold such positions.